The Fast Radio Burst FRB 20201124A in a star forming region: constraints to the progenitor and multiwavelength counterparts: Origin of the persistent emission from radio to X-rays

 Alternative scenario involving a low-surface-brightness AGN-driven radio emission, e.g. jets, are unlikely \citep{Biggs10}.
-Although the upper limit on the radio luminosity from a compact source is consistent with a low-luminosity radio quiet AGN, like low-ionization nuclear emission-line regions and Seyfert galaxies \citep[e.g.,][]{Panessa2013}, the radio spectrum up to 22 GHz is consistent with being emitted from the same component, i.e., the 22 GHz off-nuclear radio component not associated to the nucleus of the galaxy.
+A low-luminosity radio quiet AGN, like low-ionization nuclear emission-line regions and Seyfert galaxies would be characterized by a more compact morphology \citep[e.g.,][]{Panessa2013}.
 A small fraction of radio active nuclei are in the so-called dying or remnant phase.
 The active phase of a radio AGN can last several tens of Myr, after which the nuclear activity stops and the source starts to fade away \citep[e.g.,][]{Parma1999}.
 The core and the jets disappear and only the lobes remain visible, radiating their energy away.
 Such a scenario can account for the non-detection of the compact core component.
-However, the observed properties of the extended radio source in FRB201124 are markedly different from those observed in the remnant phase of radio galaxies.
+However, the observed properties of the extended radio source in \frb\ are markedly different from those observed in the remnant phase of radio galaxies.
 First, the radio spectrum of the remnant of Radio Loud (RL) AGN is much brighter at lower frequency, with a very steep spectrum ($\alpha \gtrsim 1$ above a few hundred MHz), due to the exponential cut-off from rapidly cooling electrons.
 Furthermore, the physical size of the region and the total radio power associated with remnants are respectively about two and three orders of magnitude larger than observed in our case, excluding this scenario.